-ICTA has re-engineered the whole work process of the Document Attestation of the Consular Affairs Division of Ministry of Foreign Affairs (MFA) by implementing the Electronic Document Attestation System (e-DAS). eDAS is a web based service platform that has granted MFA to provide efficient and effective document attestation service where the general public spend less than fifteen minutes though a single service desk.
+ICTA has facilitated to re-engineer the whole work process of the Document Attestation of the Consular Affairs Division of Ministry of Foreign Affairs (MFA) by implementing the Electronic Document Attestation System (e-DAS). eDAS is a Cloud based service platform that has granted MFA to provide efficient and effective document attestation service where the general public spend less than fifteen minutes though a single service desk.

 The digital platform of the Consular division is capable of interacting with relevant stakeholders in real-time, thereby drastically reducing the waiting time in the document attestation process.
 Due to the electronic attestation process, the credibility of attested documents has also increased significantly.